pravega/pravega-operator/doc/cluster-upgrade.md

 ![pravega k8 upgrade 1](https://user-images.githubusercontent.com/3786750/51993601-7908b000-24af-11e9-8149-82fd1b036630.png)

-## Limitations
+## Future work and known limitations

 - The rollback mechanism is on the roadmap but not implemented yet.
-Check out [this issue](https://github.com/pravega/pravega-operator/issues/153) for tracking.
-When a cluster fails to upgrade, manual recovery is necessary.
+Check out [this issue](https://github.com/pravega/pravega-operator/issues/153).
+- Manual recovery from an upgrade is possible but it has not been defined yet.
+Check out [this issue](https://github.com/pravega/pravega-operator/issues/157).
-- There is no validation of the configured desired version (Issue #) -
+- There is no validation of the configured desired version.
+Check out [this issue](https://github.com/pravega/pravega-operator/issues/156)

 ## Prerequisites